uphold/topper-docs/docs/customization.md

 |-------------------------|-------------------------|
 | <img src="/images/amount-selection-screen.jpg" alt="Amount selection screen" width="300"/> | <img src="/images/get-started-screen.jpg" alt="Authentication screen" width="300"/> |

+To pre-fill the email input on the authentication screen, add the `user_email` query parameter with the escaped email value.

 **What other initial screens are supported?**